seattleflu/geocoding/README.md

   These are not checked into version control and must be converted locally by running `snakemake geojsons`.  `ogr2ogr` must be installed.

+## Development

+If you have conda installed, then simply install the project dependencies using `conda env create -f geocoding_env_conda.yaml`.
+There is one additional requirement not available through conda that needs to be installed.
+While inside of your `geocoding` conda environment, please run `pip install smartystreets-python-sdk`.